Elliot518/tech-bible/English/7_AI/MachineLearning/1_foundations.md

      2) predict a target numeric value, such as the price of a car, given a set of features (mileage, age, brand, etc.).
 This sort of task is called regression.
     ```
+- Unsupervised learning
+    >In unsupervised learning, the training data is unlabeled, the system tries to learn without a teacher.
+    ```
+    eg:
+    say you have a lot of data about your blog’s visitors.
+You may want to run a clustering algorithm to try to detect groups of similar visitors.
+For example, it might notice that 40% of your visitors are teenagers who love comic books and generally read your blog after school, while 20% are adults who enjoy sci-fi and who visit during the weekends.
+    ```
+- Semi-supervised learning
+    >Since labeling data is usually time-consuming and costly, you will often have plenty of unlabeled instances, and few labeled instances.
+    Some algorithms can deal with data that’s partially labeled.
+This is called semi supervised learning.
+    ```
+    eg:
+    Some photo-hosting services, such as Google Photos, once you upload all your family photos to the service, it automatically recognizes that the same person A shows up in photos 1, 5, and 11, while another person B shows up in photos 2, 5, and 7.
+This is the unsupervised part of the algorithm (clustering).
+Now all the system needs is for you to tell it who these people are.
+Just add one label per person and it is able to name everyone in every photo, which is useful for searching photos.
+    Most semi-supervised learning algorithms are combinations of unsupervised and supervised algorithms.
+    ```